-Rose Wintergreen is an Australian artist and musician creating a brighter world.
+Rose Wintergreen is an Australian abstract artist and musician creating a brighter world.

 Rose Wintergreen is an award-winning, enigmatic electro/folk solo artist from Melbourne, Australia.